Sadi58/indicator-drive/README.md

 grive-indicator
 ===============

-Indicator applet for Ubuntu to synchronize Google Drive
+A very simple and lightweight indicator applet to synchronize with Google Drive.

 Based on the AMD indicator here: https://github.com/beidl/amd-indicator